 Most of our courses, from the freshmen course, Ecology/Evolution, to the senior course, Senior Seminar, emphasize application of concepts to life situations.
-In order to assess this critical thinking goal, one faculty member compares papers from the freshman year to papers from the senior year to evaluate improvement.
+In order to assess this critical thinking goal, papers from the freshman year are compared to papers from the senior year to look for improvement.
 The two papers have to be from the same student to be included.
 A common rubric of three sections, worth five points each, is used to score the papers.
-The rubric sections are Format, Design and Conclusions (see assessment under Goal 3).
+The rubric sections are Format, Design and Conclusions (see above rubric).
 Our department decided an average improvement of 20% from freshman to senior years, in addition to an average overall score of 12/15 for the senior papers, would be used as a "green light" and therefore an indicator of teaching success for data evaluation and curriculum improvement decisions.

-For the 2013/2014 school year, we compared the Senior Seminar papers and freshmen Ecology/Evolution papers of eleven students (Fig. 3).
-The average total score on the papers increased 25%, from 10.73 to 13.45.
-Paired t-tests showed that the total rubric score on the paper increased significantly (p = 0.00089), as did scores on format (p = 0.027), design (p = 0.0039) and conclusions (p = 0.0045).
-Both the fact that seniors are scoring, on average, higher than 12 and that there is at least a 20% improvement in scores fit within the criteria for a green light for meeting this departmental goal.
+For the 2014/2015 school year, we compared the Senior Seminar papers and freshmen Ecology/Evolution papers of eleven students (Figure 1).
+The average total score on the papers increased 28%, from 10.86 to 13.91.
+Paired t-tests showed that the total rubric score on the paper increased significantly (p = 0.00084), as did scores on format (p = 0.002), design (p = 0.040) and conclusions (p = 0.014).
+Both the fact that seniors are scoring, on average, higher than 12 and that there is at least a 20% improvement in scores fit within the criteria for a green light for meeting this

-Figure 3.
-Comparison of Freshmen (entering fall 2010) papers from Ecology and Evolution class with Senior Seminar papers from the same students (fall 2013/spring 2014).
+Figure 1.
+Comparison of Freshmen (entering fall 2011) papers from Ecology and Evolution class with Senior Seminar papers from the same students (fall 2014/spring 2015).
 Total possible point value is 15, with each of the three portions (Format, Design, Conclusions) of the rubric worth a possible five points.